kevinjacb/python_packages/README.md

 # python_packages
-## A simple program that displays all of the installed python packages along with their versions and path.
+## A crappy program that displays all of the installed python packages along with their versions and path.

 This makes use of the tabulate program which has been slightly modified.